 If the link is weak, your team will soon dissipate and you will be left with disgruntled employees even though the project initiative is spot on and will help your business to double its stand in the market.

 You wouldn’t want an unsuccessful project at your hands and would want a team and department that embrace the changes with the company’s common goal in mind.
 Make it known to them of the project’s importance and help them co-relate it to their benefits and what’s in it for them.

 It’s always better to realize the fact that your employees are working on old systems and processes for quite some time now and might need some phasing in order to get accustomed to the new processes, workflows, or systems, which you plan to implement.
 It’s always recommended that you phase out the old while still keeping a few of the legacy systems, and based on the performance of new systems and processes, then slowly completely fade out the old.
 This way you’re giving your team a good amount of time to transition and providing yourself with a fallback mechanism to rely on.

 Change management techniques within project management need to take care of these aspects and should be conducted in such a way so as to not affect the project objective or the company goal.
 Familiarity is always mankind’s best friend and keeping the familiar until the new becomes the familiar can help phase into the transition bit by bit.

 8. Acknowledge the Importance of Corporate Work Culture

 Workplace culture is said to be a great enabler of change taking place at an organizational level.
 Whether the change involves the use of new and improved technology or new systems and processes that will help product development and productivity, it is often proved that when the organization and the management sector taps into the energy exuberated by the executives and their commitment to the organization, that is, their work culture, there seem to be more responses to the change initiated.

 This has been a guide to change management.
-Here we have discussed the basic concept with different strategy that will serve as a cheat sheet and help you make climb through it successfully.
+Here we have discussed the basic concept with different strategies that will serve as a cheat sheet and help you make the climb through it successfully.
 You may look at the following articles to learn more –